secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 ## General Group Conversation

 [Group Conversations (GCs)](/handbook/group-conversations/) are updates on different parts of the company every 6 weeks.
-The CoS to the CEO prepares the General GC slides for the CEO.
+The CoS to the CEO team prepares the General GC slides for the CEO.
 During the General GC, they help facilitate the flow and ask team members to verbalize.
 The CEO gives a General GC that covers the whole of the company.
 The CEO's GC slides usually cover: